kaisubr/Paladins-Neural-Network__inferencer/README.md

 <img src="someshots/ingame_v2.gif" width="100%" />

-*Model run on CPU only, Intel i7-6500U, which is a U-series Intel chip (meaning it consumes ultra-low power).*
+*Model run on CPU only, 2.50 GHz Intel i7-6500U, which is a U-series Intel chip (meaning it consumes ultra-low power).*

 ## How accurate is it?